 Read More: The 10 Best Eric Church Songs

 Whether the reference to Garth was truly meant as a slam on the country superstar or just a lighthearted joke is anyone's guess.
 But this isn't the first time Church has taken Brooks to task.
-Last year, the "Desperate Man" singer criticized Brooks for lip-syncing "Ask Me How I Know" at the 2017 CMA Awards.
+The "Desperate Man" singer criticized Brooks for lip-syncing "Ask Me How I Know" at the 2017 CMA Awards.
 In an interview with Rolling Stone, Church said "To me, lip-syncing is and always will be a red line.
 It's fabricated.
 I don't want young artists thinking it's OK, because it's not."

 In the same Rolling Stone interview, Church said Brooks' decision to lip-sync made his 2017 CMA Entertainer of the Year win even more disappointing.